meteor/meteor/client/basic/sections/collections.md

 <h2 id="collections"><span>Collections</span></h2>

 Meteor stores data in *collections*.
 JavaScript objects stored in collections are called `documents`.
 To get started, declare a collection with `new Mongo.Collection`.

 {{> autoApiBox "Mongo.Collection"}}

-Calling this constructor creates a collection object which acts just like a MongoDB collection.
-If you pass a name when you create the collection, then you are declaring a persistent collection — one that is stored on the server and seen by all users.
+Calling the `Mongo.Collection` constructor creates a collection object which acts just like a MongoDB collection.
+If you pass a name when you create the collection, then you are declaring a persistent collection &mdash; one that is stored on the server and seen by all users.

-Since client code and server code can both access the same collection using the same API, it's usually best to declare persistent collections as global variables in a JavaScript file that's present on the client and the server.
+To allow both client code and server code to access the same collection using the same API, it's usually best to declare collections as global variables in a JavaScript file that's present on both client and server.

-Here's an example of declaring a collection:
+Here's an example of declaring two named, persistent collections as global
+variables:

 ```
-// In a JS file that's loaded on the client and server
+// In a JS file that's loaded on the client and the server
 Posts = new Mongo.Collection("posts");
 Comments = new Mongo.Collection("comments");
 ```

-If you pass null as the name, then you're creating a local collection.
-It's not synchronized anywhere; it's just a local collection of JavaScript objects that supports Mongo-style find, insert, update, and remove operations.
+If you pass `null` as the name, then you're creating a local collection.
+Local collections are not synchronized between the client and the server; they are just temporary collections of JavaScript objects that support Mongo-style `find`, `insert`, `update`, and `remove` operations.

 By default, Meteor automatically publishes every document in your collection to each connected client.
-To turn this behavior off, remove the autopublish
+To disable this behavior, you must remove the `autopublish` package:
-package:

 ```
 $ meteor remove autopublish